blytkerchan/blytkerchan.github.io/_posts/2010-08-01-socks-5-credentials-on-windows.markdown

 comments: true
 date: 2010-08-01 23:31:26+00:00
 layout: post
-permalink: /blog/2010/08/socks-5-credentials-on-windows/
-slug: socks-5-credentials-on-windows
-title: 'Socks 5: Credentials on Windows'
+title: "Socks 5: Credentials on Windows"
 wordpress_id: 847
 categories:
   - C++ for the self-taught
 tags:
   - Posts that need to be re-tagged (WIP)
   - SOCKS
   - Windows
 ---

 In this installment, we will continue our implementation of GSSAPI/SSPI, this time on Windows, where we'll try to get some credentials.